stephenverderame/cpp_book/src/functional/lambdas.md

 }
 ```
-Where `[]` denotes the variables captured by the lambda from the local scope, `()` denotes the arguments, and `{}` denotes the code that is part of the lambda.
+Where `[]` contains the variables captured by the lambda from the local scope, `()` encloses the arguments, and `{}` encloses the code that is part of the lambda.
-Data that is captured is copied into the lambda's *closure* which is a runtime object that holds copies or references to captured data and is an instance of the *closure class* that the lambda belongs to.
+Data that is captured is copied into the lambda's *closure* which is a runtime object that holds copies or references to captured data and is an instance of the
+*closure class* that the lambda belongs to.
 We can think of a lambda as being syntactic sugar for the compiler creating a class which provides an `operator()`, and instantiating that class like so:

 ```C++